your-tools/ruplacer/README.md

 ## Alternative installation methods

-* Pre-compiled binaries for Linux and macOS are available as [assests of the latest release]( https://github.com/SuperTanker/ruplacer/releases/tag/v0.2.4).
+* Pre-compiled binaries for Linux, macOS and Windows are available as [assests of the latest release]( https://github.com/SuperTanker/ruplacer/releases/tag/v0.2.4).

 * `ruplacer` can also be installed from `homebrew`: